Chain-Florey Fellows, Lecturers and FY2 Trainees with Mark Ungless, Director of Postgraduate Studies.

 The translation of scientific discoveries into new therapies is an enduring challenge for medical sciences.

 To facilitate the translation of basic science for clinical benefit the Chain-Florey Clinical Research scheme was established in 2009.
-The scheme provides clinicians with the opportunity to do basic science research in the outstanding laboratories of the MRC London Institute of Medical Sciences (LMS) based at Hammersmith Hospital in West London.
+The scheme provides clinicians with the opportunity to do basic science research in the outstanding laboratories of the MRC Laboratory of Medical Sciences (LMS) based at Hammersmith Hospital in West London.

 The aim of clinical academic training is to provide clearly structured research and academic opportunities at various stages during clinical training.
 Through the Chain-Florey scheme research opportunities are available for clinicians from the Foundation Year 2 (FY2) level through specialist training (ST) to academic positions.
 We offer the following schemes: